Rishit-katiyar/shell-sim/README.md

 # Shell Simulation
+( Please note that this project is a weekend endeavor, and as such, may not include the usual level of detail or completeness found in more extensive projects )

 ## Overview
 Shell Simulation is a project aimed at simulating the impact dynamics and deformation of tank shells.
 The simulation provides insights into how tank shells behave upon impact with various surfaces and materials.